Home

 All content for YOU Podcast is the property of Lifeway Christian Resources and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 YOU podcasts provide a candid overview of each YOU Bible Study session.
-General editor Mark Croston and content editor Christina Zimmerman casually discuss each biblical topic from an urban perspective with a strong theological and biblical emphasis.
-The intent of these podcasts is to provide listeners with a time-efficient overview of each session and creative tips for study group leaders.
+General editor Mark Croston and content editor Christina Zimmerman casually discuss each biblical topic from a personal point of view with a strong theological and biblical emphasis.
+The intent of these podcasts is to provide YOU teachers with not only a time-efficient overview of each session but also creative and meaningful teaching points and ideas.
+These podcasts ready teachers to present a dynamic biblical yet personal teaching experience for their students.

 Show more...